peterbonnesoeur/COVID19-FaceMaskDetector/README.md

 Where :

--c is the minimum probability to filter weak detections
+* c is the minimum probability to filter weak detections

--s is the width of the windows
+* s is the width of the windows

--d is the cameras connected physically to your device (in this case, the camera 0 and 1 were used)
+* d is the cameras connected physically to your device (in this case, the camera 0 and 1 were used)

--nc is the number of both IP and raspberry pie camera that you have running on the same network
+* nc is the number of both IP and raspberry pie camera that you have running on the same network

--a is an option to hide the face of the individuals (let's protect our privacy, at least a bit).
+*a is an option to hide the face of the individuals (let's protect our privacy, at least a bit).

 For those who have been reading until the end, if you do not remember what each parameter do, just add --help at the end of your commands.